Frequently Asked Questions

 A step-by-step approach works best:

-5. Buy or lease an all-electric vehicle (EV) or plug-in hybrid (PHEV)
+Buy or lease a new or used all-electric vehicle (EV) or plug-in hybrid (PHEV)

 Q: